 Carbohydrate

-Primarily produced by plants, carbohydrates form a most extensive group of naturally occurring organic compounds.
-Some common examples of carbohydrates are cane sugar, glucose, and starch.
-They are primarily compounds of carbon, hydrogen and oxygen, and are also known as saccharides because their basic components are sugars.
+Carbohydrates are one of the four major classes of biomolecules, and you’ll encounter them everywhere in biochemistry.
+From the glucose running through your bloodstream right now to the cellulose holding up every tree you’ve ever seen, these molecules are fundamental to life.
+Primarily produced by plants, carbohydrates form the most extensive group of naturally occurring organic compounds.
+Common examples include cane sugar, glucose, and starch.
+They are compounds of carbon, hydrogen, and oxygen, and are also known as saccharides because their basic components are sugars.

 General Formula